jantman/RPyMostat/docs/README.md

 * [Architecture.md](Architecture.md) for an overview of the architecture, and most of the documentation that currently exists.
 * [DISCOVERY.md](DISCOVERY.md) for some information on service discovery
-* [PACKAGING.md](PACKAGING.md) for elaboration on how to package and distribute all this

 ToDo
 ----